“What a gift to be able to talk to and photograph all these incredible people.”

 That initial trip up North spawned two publications: the children’s book Ben and Nuki Discover Polar Bears (2012); and her third coffee table book, Arctic Kaleidoscope… The People, Wildlife and Ever-Changing Landscape (2013).

-The trip also inspired Michelle to co-found Project North in 2009.
-“When I started to see a lot of the smaller communities—not Iqaluit, but the really small communities of 200, 400, 800 people—I saw that they have access to hockey arenas in varying levels, but they don’t have access to the hockey equipment,” says Michelle.
+The trip also inspired her to co-found Project North in 2009.
+“When I started to see a lot of the smaller communities—not Iqaluit, but the really small communities of 200, 400, 800 people—I saw that they have access to hockey arenas in varying levels, but they don’t have access to the hockey equipment,” she says.
 “When you go into stores (up North) and see a 2L carton of milk for $18, or a watermelon for $23, you can imagine the cost of hockey equipment.”

-Inspired by photographer Silvia Pecota who brought hockey equipment to Northern communities a few years ago, Michelle decided to do the same thing.
-Michelle enlisted the help of a small group of volunteers to gather donations from the Ottawa hockey community, and off she went, figuring the initiative wouldn’t go beyond that one-time contribution.
+Inspired by photographer Silvia Pecota, who brought hockey equipment to Northern communities a few years ago, Michelle decided to do the same thing.
+She enlisted the help of a small group of volunteers to gather donations from the Ottawa hockey community, and off she went, figuring the initiative wouldn’t go beyond that one-time contribution.

 Six years later, Project North has partnered with First Air, Adventure Canada and the National Hockey League Players’ Association’s Goals & Dreams program to deliver more than $600,000 worth of hockey equipment to more than 20 Inuit communities.
 (You can get a sense of what the project is all about in this Canadian Tire-sponsored video, featuring Charles Hamelin, Kaillie Humphries, Hayley Wickenheiser and Prime Minister Stephen Harper, as well as Michelle.)